popgengui/agestrucnb/README.md

 		<python> <path_to_negui.py>

-	   <python> can be anyalias for python 2.7 or python 3.6 executable.
+	   <python> can be any alias for python 2.7 or python 3.6 executable.
 	   <path_to_negui> should give a full or relative path to the main program
 	   directory and the file negui.py